TomasTomecek/trello-reporter/README.md

 ### Running the tool

-Please make sure you have `docker-compose` installed.
+Please make sure you have `docker` installed and running and `docker-compose` installed.

 Before starting the tool, you have to provide the API key.
 The easiest way is to set as an environment variable: